Lesson Stocks 201

 Woman looking at phone smiling

-Electronic Communication Networks (ECNs) or Alternative Trading Systems (ATSs) are computerized systems that help match security sellers with buyers.
+Electronic Communication Networks (ECNs) are computerized systems that help match security sellers with buyers.

 These networks and systems may charge a small fee per share for certain transactions (usually when removing liquidity from the market) in addition to any standard commissions charged by Questrade.